 Your upholstery choice and the piece’s frame both have a lot to do with furniture’s longevity, durability, and comfort.
 On a sofa with a long bench cushion, the cushion will wear out faster than a sofa with multiple cushions that can be rotated and flipped.
 Similarly, tight-back and tight-seat pieces such as the Arden or the Chelsea Chesterfield will always be stretched more than a pillow-back sofa like the Monroe.
 This means that the Chelsea Chesterfield in the same leather upholstered on a Monroe may appear lighter due to more stretching.
 The Chelsea will also maintain its shape longer, due to being tufted all over.

 We understand that customers are looking for a range of looks from more organic and lived-in, to more refined.
-Before placing a furniture order, it is always best to consult your COCOCO Home designer with any questions or concerns about the final product.
+Before placing a furniture order, it is always best to consult your COCOCO Home designer with any questions about new leather sofa wrinkles, creasing, or any other concerns about the final product.